-What is the Stock-to-Flow-Ratio?
+What is the Stock-to-Flow Ratio?

 Precious metals and Bitcoin have the same problem when it comes to valuing them.
 Both assets have no cash flow.
 Therefore, the stock-to-flow ratio is often used as a valuation method for these assets, which uses the scarcity of a commodity, rather than their cash flow, for valuation.

-Stock-to-flow-ratio means the ratio of stock to inflow.
+Stock-to-flow ratio means the ratio of stock to inflow.
 Stock is the current quantity of the commodity or good, i.e. the inventory.
 So in the case of gold or silver, this would be the total amount that has been mined throughout history.
 Flow is the quantity that is added annually to the already mined stock.

-The stock-to-flow-ratio was first described by Hungarian Professor Fekete in 1997.
+The stock-to-flow ratio was first described by Hungarian Professor Fekete in 1997.
 The model puts with goods the already existing stock in relation to the annual increase by the production.

-The stock-to-flow-ratio is calculated with the formula S2F = [Stock] / [Flow].
+The stock-to-flow ratio is calculated with the formula S2F = [Stock] / [Flow].
 It indicates the time in years, which is needed to produce the currently available quantity of the good again.
 Thus, the scarcity of the good expressed in number of years.

-Gold, one of the rarest metals on Earth, has a very high stock-to-flow-ratio.
+Gold, one of the rarest metals on Earth, has a very high stock-to-flow ratio.
 According to the World Gold Council, over 205,000 tons have been mined as of 2017.
 In recent years, an average of about 3,100 tons of gold has been mined.
 Due to this rarity, gold has been the most stable money of all time.

-This fact is also a reason for the good safety and stability of gold.
+This fact is also a reason for the good security and stability of gold.
 The annual production is very low compared to the total amount of gold, therefore the S2F ratio is high.
 Thus, a loss of production or overproduction has almost no impact on the price of gold.

 As of September 2022:

-205,000 tons (Stock) / 3,100 tons (Annual Flow) = 66 years.
+205,000 tons (Stock) / 3,100 tons (Annual Flow) = 66 years

 The maximum amount of bitcoin is set by protocol.
-This maximum is 21 million Bitcoin.
+This maximum is 21 million bitcoin.

 Every 10 minutes a new block is mined and currently, as of 2022, is rewarded with the payout of 6.25 bitcoin per block.
-So per year this is approximately 52,560 blocks and 328'500 Bitcoin.
+So per year this is about 52'560 blocks and 328'500 Bitcoin.

-What is special about bitcoin, however, is that the flow is reduced on a planned basis every four years.
+What is special about Bitcoin, however, is that the flow is reduced on a planned basis every four years.
 Every four years, or every 210,000 blocks, the payout per block, also known as block subsidy, is halved.

 19’142’000 BTC (Stock) / 328’500 BTC (Annual Flow) = 58 years

-Bitcoin Halving march 2024:
+Bitcoin Halving March 2024:

 19’687’500 BTC (Stock) / 164’250 BTC (Annual Flow) = 119 years